Skip to primary navigation Skip to content Skip to footer

 • The most historic and charming observation deck, featuring a vintage elevator (with an elevator operator), a prohibition-themed bar, and a museum of Seattle’s past

-• Least expensive option at $19 general admission (during all days/times) – current hours and pricing
+• Least expensive option at $22 general admission ($21 senior/military, $18 youth/student) during all days/times – current hours and pricing

 • The most intimate and cozy observation deck, offering a 360-degree open-air view of Pioneer Square and the waterfront